pusher/pusher-http-php/README.md

 $pusher->get_channel_info( $name );
 ```

-It's also possible to get information about a channel from the Pusher HTTP API.
+It's also possible to get information about a channel from the Channels HTTP API.

 ```php
 $info = $pusher->get_channel_info('channel-name');